ericomonteiro/easy-queue-go/docs/features/user-management.md

 **Business Rules:**
 - Email must be unique
 - Password must have at least 8 characters
-- Role must be BO or CU
+- At least one role must be provided (BO, CU, and/or AD)
+- Users can have multiple roles
 - Users are created as active by default

 ### 4. Handler (`src/internal/handlers/user_handler.go`)